Usgupta/voicebus/README.md

 1. Improve accuracy of bus stop location and bus timing
 2. Alert user if nearby a bus stop
 3. Improve integration of Voiceover and in-app speech recognition and speech output
-4. Expand to other bus networks of other countries
+4. Expand to bus networks of other countries

 ## Contributors